What are Microservices?

 In any e-commerce application, there are some standard features like Search, Review & Ratings, and Payments.
 These features are accessible to customers using their browser or apps.
 When the developer of the eCommerce site deploys the application, it is a single Monolithic unit.
 The code for different features like Search, Review & Ratings, and Payments are on the same server.
 To scale the application, you need to run multiple instances(servers) of these applications.

 Microservice Architecture is an architectural development style that allows building applications as a collection of small autonomous services developed for a business domain.
 It is a variant of structural style architecture that helps arrange applications as a loosely coupled service collection.
 The Microservice Architecture contains fine-grained services and lightweight protocols.

 Let’s take an example of e-commerce application developed with microservice architecture.
 In this Microservices architecture example, each microservice is focused on single business capability.
 Search, Rating & Review and Payment each have their instance (server) and communicate with each other.

-In Monolithic Architecture, all the components coalesce into a single module.
+In the Monolithic Architecture, all the components coalesce into a single module.
 But, in Microservices Architecture they are spread into individual modules(microservice) which communicate with each other as shown in the Microservices example above.

 The communication between microservices is a stateless communication where each pair of request and response is independent.
 Hence, Microservices can communicate effortlessly.
 In the Microservice Architecture, the Data is federated.
 Each Microservice has its separate data store.
 Next in this Java Microservices tutorial, we will learn about the difference between Microservices and Monolithic architecture.